Skip to main content Skip to navigation

 Implementation Barriers

-Limited availability of resources, especially concerning faculty staff and computing resources for students.
+Limited resources, especially concerning faculty and computing resources for students

-Proposed Solutions: Securing external funding and support to enhance resources and staffing for effective AI education.
+Proposed Solutions: Securing external funding and support to establish programs and infrastructure

 Project Team